microsoft/c2pa-extension-validator/README.md

 # C2PA Extension Validator

 *NOTE*: this project is a developer preview prototype; it is not meant to be used in production.
+One goal of the project is to incubate updates and extensions to the C2PA specifications; as such the browser validator might not be fully compliant with the current version of the specifications.

 This project contains a Edge/Chrome/Firefox browser extension that can validate [C2PA](https://c2pa.org) assets.
 Our goal is to provide a developer tool to